-This section details the device's basic information.
-It also describes the path to the ESI file associated with the device.
+This section details the device's basic information and is not editable.
+In addition to the device and vendor information is the path to the ESI file associated with the device.
 The Import ESI File button is available if the ESI file is missing.
 This lets you select a file to associate with the device.
-Lastly, this section lists the EtherCAT Address for devices which have been scanned.
+Lastly, this section lists the EtherCAT Address for devices and FSoE Address for safety devices which have been discovered.